juliakorea/juliakorea.github.io/latest/_sources/stdlib/linalg.txt

    ..
 Docstring generated from Julia source

    Construct a symmetric tridiagonal matrix from the diagonal and first sub/super-diagonal, respectively.
-The result is of type ``SymTridiagonal`` and provides efficient specialized eigensolvers, but may be converted into a regular matrix with :func:`convert`\ .
+The result is of type ``SymTridiagonal`` and provides efficient specialized eigensolvers, but may be converted into a regular matrix with :func:`full`\ .

 .. function:: Tridiagonal(dl, d, du)

    ..
 Docstring generated from Julia source

    Construct a tridiagonal matrix from the first subdiagonal, diagonal, and first superdiagonal, respectively.
-The result is of type ``Tridiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with :func:`convert`\ .
+The result is of type ``Tridiagonal`` and provides efficient specialized linear solvers, but may be converted into a regular matrix with :func:`full`\ .
 The lengths of ``dl`` and ``du`` must be one less than the length of ``d``\ .

 .. function:: Symmetric(A, uplo=:U)